rakshit087/Contributor-Roadmap/Docz/leisure-contributor.md

     - [Blogs for Docz](https://github.com/aviyeldevrel/Aviyel-Blogs-Review/issues)
     - [Answer queestions on stackoverflow](https://stackoverflow.com/questions/tagged/docz)
     - Sign up for Alpha/beta testing
-    - [Evangelize Typesense]() by talking about it's features and how you've made use of it
+    - [Evangelize Docz]() by talking about it's features and how you've made use of it

 8. Code Contributions:
     - [Fix a medium level issue](https://github.com/doczjs/docz/issues?q=label%3A%22difficult%3A+medium%22)